Topau/pdsnd_github/README.md

 This program is made to explore the biksehare data which is stored in different csv files.

 ### Description
-To get the statistics you:
+To get the statistics and raw data please follow this points:

 -	start the program
 -	choose a city